Mackerly/NoteBook/flask.md

-You render each field using the syntax `form.<^>field()<^>` and you render its label using the syntax `form.<^>field<^>.label`.
+You render each field using the syntax `form.field()` and you render its label using the syntax `form.field.label`.
 You can pass arguments to the field to control how it is displayed.
 For example, you set the size of the title input field in `{{ form.title(size=20) }}`, and you set the numbers of rows and columns for the description text area via the parameters `rows` and `cols` the same way you would do normally in HTML.
 You can use the same method to pass additional HTML attributes to a field such as the `class` attribute to set a CSS class.

-You check for validation errors using the syntax `if form.<^>field<^>.errors`.
+You check for validation errors using the syntax `if form.field.errors`.
 If a field has errors, you loop through them with a `for` loop and display them in a list below the field.